Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 • Level 2 — 240V, dedicated circuit required, 25–30 miles/hour, $500–$2,000 installed depending on panel and distance

-The hardware itself for Level 2 — something like a ChargePoint Home Flex or a JuiceBox 40 — runs $300 to $700 before installation.
-The installation is where costs vary wildly.
-If your panel is in the garage and has room for a new 50-amp breaker, you might pay $300 to $400 for labor.
-If the panel is on the opposite side of the house and needs a subpanel or an upgrade, you’re looking at $1,500 to $2,000 without blinking.
+The Level 2 hardware itself — something like a ChargePoint Home Flex or a JuiceBox 40 — runs $300 to $700 before installation.
+Installation is where costs swing wildly.
+Panel in the garage with room for a new 50-amp breaker?
+Probably $300 to $400 in labor.
+Panel on the opposite side of the house, needs a subpanel or an upgrade?
+You’re looking at $1,500 to $2,000 without blinking.

 Speed and cost.
 That’s the whole comparison.
 Everything else is just context.